Green building: Indoor environmental quality enhancement

 The Indoor Environmental Quality (IEQ) category in LEED standards, one of the five environmental categories, was created to enhance comfort, well-being, and productivity of occupants.
 The LEED IEQ category addresses design and construction guidelines especially: indoor air quality (IAQ), thermal quality, and lighting quality.

 Indoor Air Quality seeks to reduce volatile organic compounds, or VOCs, and other air impurities such as microbial contaminants.
-Buildings rely on a properly designed ventilation system (passively/naturally or mechanically powered) to provide adequate ventilation of cleaner air from outdoors or recirculated, filtered air as well as isolated operations (kitchens, dry cleaners, etc.) from other occupancies.
+Buildings rely on a properly designed ventilation system (passively/naturally or mechanically powered) to provide adequate ventilation of cleaner air from outdoors or recirculated, filtered air as well as isolating operations (kitchens, dry cleaners, etc.) from other occupancies.
 During the design and construction process choosing construction materials and interior finish products with zero or low VOC emissions will improve IAQ.
 Most building materials and cleaning/maintenance products emit gases, some of them toxic, such as many VOCs including formaldehyde.
 These gases can have a detrimental impact on occupants' health, comfort, and productivity.
 Avoiding these products will increase a building's IEQ.
 LEED, HQE and Green Star contain specifications on use of low-emitting interior.
 Draft LEED 2012 is about to expand the scope of the involved products.
 BREEAM limits formaldehyde emissions, no other VOCs.
 MAS Certified Green is a registered trademark to delineate low VOC-emitting products in the marketplace.
 The MAS Certified Green Program ensures that any potentially hazardous chemicals released from manufactured products have been thoroughly tested and meet rigorous standards established by independent toxicologists to address recognized long-term health concerns.
 These IAQ standards have been adopted by and incorporated into the following programs: